Toaster: Toasting technology after the 1940s

-Research
+Toasting technology from the 1990s to the present

 Several projects have added advanced technology to toasters.
 In 1990, Simon Hackett and John Romkey created "The Internet Toaster", a toaster that could be controlled by the Internet.
 In 2001, Robin Southgate from Brunel University in England created a toaster that could toast a graphic of the weather prediction (limited to sunny or cloudy) onto a piece of bread.
 The toaster dials a pre-coded phone number to get the weather forecast.

 In 2005, Technologic Systems, a vendor of embedded systems hardware, designed a toaster running the NetBSD Unix-like operating system as a sales demonstration system.
 In 2012, Basheer Tome, a student at Georgia Tech, designed a toaster using color sensors to toast bread to the exact shade of brown specified by a user.

 A toaster that used Twitter was cited as an early example of an application of the Internet of Things.
 Toasters have been used as advertising devices for online marketing.

 With permanent modifications, a toaster oven can be used as a reflow oven to solder electronic components to circuit boards.